 - 1Check Your Doctor and Hospital Network

-Confirm that your current doctors, specialists and preferred hospitals in Florida participate in the plan's network.
+Confirm your current doctors, specialists and preferred hospitals participate in the plan's network.
 HMO plans restrict you to in-network providers except for emergencies, while PPO plans allow out-of-network access at higher costs.
 Learn more about health insurance network types to understand these differences.

 - 2Compare Maximum Out-of-Pocket Costs

-Don't focus solely on monthly premiums when evaluating Medicare Advantage plans.
-The maximum out-of-pocket limit represents your total potential spending for covered services each year.
-A plan with a $0 premium but $7,833 MOOP could cost more than one with a $29 premium and $6,750 MOOP if you need regular medical care throughout the year.
+Don't focus solely on monthly premiums.
+The maximum out-of-pocket limit is your total potential spending for covered services each year.
+A plan with a $0 premium but $7,833 MOOP could cost more than one with a $29 premium and $6,750 MOOP if you need regular care throughout the year.

 - 3Review Prescription Drug Coverage